varshapendyala/Manifold-Learning/README.md

 # Manifold-Learning of 3D objects

 Most of the data that we encounter in our day-to-day life in its crude form is high dimensional.
 There are various problems associated in dealing with high dimensional data.

-The problems include: Visualization, Storage, Processing time, Curse of dimensionality.
+The problems include:
+* Visualization
+* Storage
+* Processing time
+* Curse of dimensionality etc...

-However, any system that generates the data follows certain model and hence we can always bring this data into such a representation where it is purely governed by the degrees of freedom(dof) that the system generating it allows.
-Or in other words, the data has an intrinsic dimensionality which may be different from ambient dimensionality (the no. of dimensions in raw data representation).
+However, any system that generates the data follows certain model and hence we can always bring this data into a representation where it is purely governed by degrees of freedom (dof) that the system generating it allows.

+*Or in other words, the data has an intrinsic dimensionality which may be different from ambient dimensionality (the no. of dimensions in raw data representation).*

 Manifold learning deals with learning this intrinsic structure of the data in order to circumvent above mentioned problems associated with large number of dimensions.